 In the Summer of 2016, Grant Sigmon took a construction dispute to trial in Guilford County Superior Court.
 Due to a language barrier, much of the testimonial evidence was presented in Mandarin Chinese.
 The Jury found the individual and corporate defendants both liable for fraud.
 Following post-trial motions, the Court concluded the Defendants’ fraudulent acts constituted Unfair and Deceptive Trade Practices, and the Judge trebeled the compensatory damages award and entered Judgment for Sigmon’s clients in the amount of $201,000.00, plus interest.
-The case is now pending in the North Carolina Court of Appeals.

 Grant Sigmon was hired to represent a Nigerian gentleman in the North Carolina Court of Appeals in a dispute concerning the interaction between a prior settlement agreement and the title to a piece of real estate in Guilford County.
 The Court of Appeals affirmed the trial court’s Summary Judgment ruling in favor of Sigmon’s client.
 The other side’s petition to the North Carolina Supreme Court for discretionary review was denied, and the client’s Summary Judgment victory remains intact.